 - Imperial Hoods can add scallops — or you could come up with your own decorative scrolled edge edge — to virtually any of their stock range hoods.

-- The price for the scallop trip, when ordered via Vents4Less.com, is going to be $175.
-Very reasonable, in my opinion, considering the special handling involved!
+- The upcharge for the scallop trim, when ordered via Vents4Less.com, is going to be update: In Nov.
+2013, the company let us know this price is now $289.

 - Imperial has a great selection of sizes, including 30″, 36″ and 42″.
 They also have island hoods — I see range-tops on peninsulas fairly often in midcentury homes.

 - The company is very proud of their warranty: the industry’s only 7-year 100% parts and labor plus in-home service warranty.
 Janet says this is a testament to Imperial’s quality and the company’s determination to stand behind their product.

 - The decorative scroll is cut separately from the range hood and adhered with a special tape made just for this purpose.